EU: Exit means a number of changes that will affect citizens and businesses.

 45-49 Holburn Street

-To book an appointment please email us:
+To book an appointment, or for more information, please email EUSSreferralsaberdeen@outlook.com.

 The UK and Scottish Governments have produced advice and guidance to help individual citizens and businesses prepare for the process of leaving the EU.
 We have provided links to this information below: